 - We will try to resolve your concern as quickly as possible to your satisfaction

 We encourage you to contact your healthcare provider or the department supervisor to discuss your concerns.
-You also may call our Risk Manager at (360) 642-6350 or in writing to: Ocean Beach Hospital & Clinics Risk Management Department, PO Box H, Ilwaco, WA 98624.
+You also may contact our Risk Manager by calling 360.642.6350 or by writing to Ocean Beach Hospital & Medical Clinics Risk Management Department, PO Box H, Ilwaco, WA 98624.

-You also have the right to file a complaint with the Washington Department of Health, regardless of whether you choose to first use the Ocean Beach Hospital & Clinic’s concern/grievance process.
-The Washington Department of Health Hospital Complaint Hotline is 1-800-633-6828.
+You also have the right to file a complaint with the Washington Department of Health, regardless of whether you choose to first use the Ocean Beach Hospital & Medical Clinic’s concern/grievance process.
+The Washington Department of Health Hospital Complaint Hotline is 800.633.6828.